rsgTom/PRISMAgent/AI_README.md

 3. **ALWAYS** add/adjust unit tests for every public function or class you touch.
 4. Construct **agents, tools, registries, runners, memory providers** through the *factories*—*never* via `Agent(...)` directly.
 5. Keep domain logic in **engine/**; push I/O or frameworks to **storage/** or **ui/**.
-6. Append uncertainties under **Open Questions** instead of guessing.
+6. Append uncertainties to **open_questions.txt** instead of guessing.
+Create the file if doesn't exist.
+7. **Avoid duplicate and orphan code**.
+Check whether a function or file with the same scope exists under a similar name before creating it.
+8. **Maintain** accurate documentation by updating existing .md files or creating new documentation in /docs when necessary.
+9. Create, update, and maintain an accurate **directory_structure.txt** after making changes.

 ---